Delhi Red Fort blast kills 13: What happened as police invoke ‘terror’ law?

 What’s the backdrop to the explosion?

-The explosion occurred hours after police revealed that they had arrested a Kashmiri doctor from Faridabad, also in Haryana, on charges of plotting a “terrorist” attack.
+The explosion occurred hours after police revealed they had arrested a Kashmiri doctor from Faridabad, also in Haryana, on charges of plotting a “terrorist” attack.

-Haryana police said, in a statement, that they had found 2,900kg of explosives, 20 timers, two dozen remote controls, a rifle, and dozens of live rounds from the premises of the house where the doctor lived.
+Haryana police said in a statement that they had found 2,900kg (6,393lb) of explosives, 20 timers, two dozen remote controls, a rifle, and dozens of live rounds from the premises of the house where the doctor lived.
 Seven other people accused of helping the doctor were also arrested.

 However, Indian authorities have so far not confirmed any link between the arrested doctor and the explosion on Monday.